 Evidence (Does Not) Exist

 Almost all the alleged evidence of reincarnation comes down to the memory of past lives.
-This phenomenon most often occurs in very young children (2-3 years), who then stop remembering everything through a few years.
+This phenomenon most often occurs in very young children (2-3 years), who then stop remembering everything for a few years.
 This seems far from serious evidence, even though there are numerous individual examples we can read about.

 Problems With Different Afterlife Beliefs